 I was born on March 7, 1992.
 Almost six months to the day after I was born (September 6) a moose hunter found Christopher McCandless’s body in an abandoned Fairbanks City bus in the middle of the Alaskan wilderness.

-The 24-year-old guy from Virginia had been dead for more than two weeks.
+The 24-year-old from Virginia had been dead for more than two weeks.
 Our lives overlapped by a few months, his last few months.
 I was a newborn while he was alone in the wild.

 We don’t know why Chris did what he did.
 I definitely don’t, but I think about him all the time.
-I read everything about him I can find.
+I read everything I can find.
 His story has had a profound impact on my life.

-When I was in high school, my parents made me talk with our pastor once a week about my gay problem.
+When I was in high school, my parents made me talk with our pastor once a week about my “gay problem.”
 We would sit in his clean-smelling office and read Bible verses and he would tell me in detail what the Lord thought about homosexuality, why it existed, and what I could do to change my thoughts and behavior.
 All remedies involved prayer.

-I had a fight with my parents almost every night.
+I had a fight with my parents nearly every night.
 I dreaded going home.
 I hated that house.
 I sat in my room, did homework, and went downstairs to dinner.
-After dinner I knew my father would come knock on my door with his Bible, sit down in my rocking chair and tell me it was time for our nightly devotion.
+After dinner I knew my father would come knock on my door with his Bible, sit down in my rocking chair, and tell me it was time for our nightly devotion.
 We’d read together and talk about the verses.

 Just turn the wheel.
 Get on the highway.
 Head West.
 See how far I could get.
 Hitchhike the rest of the way to California.
 Never come back.

-I planned it out many times.
+I planned it many times.
 Some days I drove very slowly past the entrance ramp, debating.
 Many days I almost made the turn.